SaltysKing/XernSS/NoKey/readme.md

 ### Contact Xernar#0955 for free CDN Hosting of your NoKey Handler.

-# It is suggested you do not use the NoKey page.
+# It is suggested to use the index.html as a turnstie type system if host so intends.